TamasPalfi/User-stories/README.md

 <details>
 <summary>Members</summary>

+### 15. Member Logs in to *Members Only*

+Johnson wants to login in to *Members Only* and check his feed.
+To do this, Johnson will navigate to the *Members Only* homepage, which includes a login for existing users form.
+Johnson will enter his email address and password associated with his *Members Only* account.
+Johnson will then select LOGIN at the bottom of the form.
+If his email and password are correct, he will then be redirected to his *Members Only* feed.
+- Non-functional Aspects:
+   - Web Server receives form submission
+   - Node.js backend receives login request and validates credentials

 ### 6. Member Updates Credit Card Information

 Alex will login to their profile.
 Alex will navigate to their settings page on their personal profile.
 Member will choose change credit card button.
 System will prompt user with text boxes to enter new credit card information.
 User will enter name of card.
 User will enter card number.
 User will enter expiration date.
 User will enter CVV.
 Alex will hit the submit form button.
 Credit card will then be verified to make sure it is valid.
 System will send this to the database to update the current credit card information with this information.
 Credit card information updates.